SpareFoot

 SpareFoot is an Austin-based company that provides listings for self-storage units.
 The company was originally a person-to-person model, similar to Airbnb, that later developed into a marketplace for self-storage.
 The company now facilitates self-storage rentals between consumers and storage operators.
-The company was profiled as one of America's Most Promising Startups by Bloomberg Businessweek in 2011.
+The company was profiled as one of "America's Most Promising Startups" by Bloomberg Businessweek in 2011.

-SpareFoot lists storage business around a particular area to show available units and prices.
+SpareFoot lists storage businesses around a particular area to show available units and prices.
 Customers are able to view available units, real-time price quotes, view photos and make reservations.
 The company currently works with more than 10,000 storage facilities across the nation.

 In 2016, SpareFoot added valet-storage operators to its searchable database.
 This on-demand option, called Full-Service Storage, takes care of pick up, storage and return delivery on demand.
 As of 2017, SpareFoot's Full-Service Storage is available in almost 50 markets across the U.S.

 The company has also expanded its offerings by partnering with providers of other moving and storage services.
 Current moving-related offerings include moving supplies, moving truck rental, and full-service storage with moving labor.